 Day 2: Big Sur Drive – Monterey to Morro Bay

-- Monterey to Morro Bay Driving Time: 2 hours and 50 minutes.
+• Monterey to Morro Bay Driving Time: 3 hours.

 California 17-Mile Drive

 The scenic 17-Mile Drive hugs the coastline of California through Pebble Beach and Pacific Grove.
-Points of interest on the drive along the California Coast include the Point Pinos Lighthouse, Bird Rock Vista Point, the Lone Cypress tree (a Pebble Beach icon), Pescadero Point viewpoint and the famous Pebble Beach Golf Course.
+Sights of interest along this section of California Coast include the Point Pinos Lighthouse, Bird Rock Vista Point, the Lone Cypress tree (a Pebble Beach icon), Pescadero Point and the famous Pebble Beach Golf Course.

 Point Lobos State Natural Reserve